 If you are not a serious athlete and simply want them for everyday use and walking around, there shouldn’t be much of an issue.
 But still, give it a week or two as you adjust.

 Thankfully it’s a bit easier to get kids in minimalist shoes.
 Unless they are very sedentary, a healthy, active kid will have pretty strong ankles and feet so there shouldn’t be much, if any, of a transition phase.
 My kids jumped right into running around in their minimalist shoes.

-The best way to support your child’s spinal health and foot development is to start with minimalist shoes from day one.
+The best way to support your child’s spinal health and foot development is to start with minimalist or barefoot shoes from day one.
 As your toddler starts taking steps, only put shoes on when necessary making sure they are soft-soled.
 Around the house, socks are sufficient.
 Barefoot is even better if it’s warm enough.
 Definitely try to stick with the really soft soles like Robeez for children age two and under.